hamzb/aws-switch-role/README.md

                           {set-default,list-account,set-account,remove-account,assume-role}
                           ...

-aws-switch-role can perform the following actions:
-- set-default: configures the general settings in the config file
+optional arguments:
+  -h, --help            show this help message and exit

+sub-commands:
+  actions to execute

+  {set-default,list-account,set-account,remove-account,assume-role}
+    set-default         sets default configuration
-- list-account: lists the AWS accounts set in your config file
+    list-account        lists the AWS accounts
-- set-account: configures the settings specific to an AWS account
-- remove-account: removes an AWS account from your configuration file
-- assume-role: assumes the role of the specified AWS account
+    set-account         Adds or modifys the settings of an AWS account remove-account      removes an AWS account from configuration assume-role         assumes the AWS role of the specified AWS account

 To use aws-switch-role utility, you should start by setting your configuration file.
 The location of this file is $HOME/.aws-switch-role/config.
 It contains a main section for the default settings, and a section for each AWS account you want to define.